SaftIng/safting.github.io/doc/phpframework/addition.md

 ---
 layout: doc
-title: Back-Ends
+title: Addition
 ---

-In _Saft_ we are using the concept of back-ends which are concrete implementations of a selection of interfaces of the _Saft.library_.
-Usually one back-end groups implementations sharing a certain methodology, technology or library.
+In _Saft_ we are using the concept of additions which are concrete implementations of a selection of interfaces of the _Saft.library_.
+Usually one addition groups implementations sharing a certain methodology, technology or library.

-## Back-Ends
+## Available additions

-The following list contains back-end shipped with _Saft_ in the default distribution.
+The following list contains additions shipped with _Saft_ in the default distribution.

 ### Virtuoso